|

 Burn Repair with Skin Substitutes Cultured from the Patient’s Own Cells

-To fill this need, the Boyce group has: -Developed a permanent (autologous) two‐layered engineered skin substitute (ESS). -Conducted clinical trials demonstrated decreased need for harvesting remaining skin when using ESS.
+To fill this need, the Boyce group has: (1) developed a permanent (autologous) two-layered engineered skin substitute (ESS); and (2) conducted clinical trials demonstrating decreased need for harvesting remaining skin when using ESS.

-Further clinical trials are planned to initiate in late 2010 in order to advance the ESS.
+Further clinical trials are planned in order to advance the ESS.

 ESS success